USD ($)

 POP3 does not support advanced features like folder management or server-side searching.

-IMAP, or Internet Message Access Protocol, is a more advanced protocol for retrieving emails.
+IMAP stands for Internet Message Access Protocol.
+It is a more advanced protocol for retrieving emails.
 Unlike POP3, IMAP allows users to access and manage their emails directly on the server.
+This makes it ideal for users who need to access their emails from multiple devices.

 imap working diagram